25th ID Battalions Continue 75-Year-Long Tradition

 |0

-This work, 25th ID Battalions Continue 75-Year-Long Tradition [Image 3 of 3], by SGT Alvin Conley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 25th ID Battalions Continue 75-Year-Long Tradition, by SGT Alvin Conley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.